Contributing your module to an existing Ansible collection

 Additional requirements may apply for certain collections.
 Review the individual collection repositories for more information.

 Please make sure your module meets these requirements before you submit your PR/proposal.
-If you have questions, reach out via
+If you have questions, reach out by using the

-#ansible-devel, Ansible’s IRC chat channel on irc.libera.chat or the Ansible development mailing list.
+#ansible-devel chat channel (using Matrix at ansible.im or using IRC at irc.libera.chat) or the Ansible development mailing list.

 If your module meets these objective requirements, collection maintainers will review your code to see if they think it’s clear, concise, secure, and maintainable.
 They will consider whether your module provides a good user experience, helpful error messages, reasonable defaults, and more.
 This process is subjective, with no exact standards for acceptance.
 For the best chance of getting your module accepted, follow our tips for module development.